 - Strained or tense relationships, and frequent arguments between the caregiver and older person can indicate mistreatment.

 If your parent is in a long-term care facility, the facility must take steps to prevent (and report) abuse.
 Nursing homes, like hospitals, are subject to strict state licensing requirements and federal regulations.
 Even so, neglect and abuse can occur.
 For more information, contact the National Center on Elder Abuse.
-The Resources section of this booklet has details on how to contact the Center.

 Signs of Self-Neglect